 If customers opt-out of digital tracking, digital marketing will be in the same predicament as other media.
 We need to broaden our marketing mix and focus on creating integrated campaigns to ensure brand longevity and recall.

-I’ve covered how we can track media outside the digital realm in another blog.
+(I’ve written another rant about how we can track media outside the digital realm.)

 3. Be market-led with your portfolio

 If you go back to marketing theory (varies depending on which model you refer too), there are the 7 Ps:

 - Physical evidence

 What this shows is how broad marketing actually is.
 When you think about it, we are promoting products/services to a market – but which approach works for our market?
 Who is our target market and what are they demanding?